cass1331/staar_lab_aggression/README.md

 # staar_lab_aggression

-#We’re testing how brief pulses of light alter whether an animal initiates a fight, and how long attacks last.
+# We’re testing how brief pulses of light alter whether an animal initiates a fight, and how long attacks last.

+## ArCOM.py

+Read/write for Arduino

+## pulse_pal.py

+Define interactions for PulsePal

+## TBD

 Light conditions
 - We’ll use one LED (one PulsePal port).